B2B effective cases that are not B2Boring

 Solution

-• Personalised 'box within a box' direct mail campaign, where the larger box represented competitor CO2, and the smaller box represented Royal Mail's 50% lower emissions in comparison
+A personalised 'box within a box' direct mail campaign, where the larger box represented competitor CO2, and the smaller box represented Royal Mail's 50% lower emissions in comparison.
+Each box was customised with the target brand's colours and imagery.
+And included QR codes linking to dedicated landing pages for easier sales follow-up, and to track impact.

 Results